marykka/marykka.github.io/index.markdown

 layout: home
 ---

 Hi, I am Mariia Tikhomirova, a Russian-born, Berlin-based UX writer.
-I help businesses to communicate with users through text.
+I help businesses to communicate with users through text in the interface.

 To do that I:
 - ask a lot of questions to stakeholders (designers, developers, product managers, business owners, etc.) to get to know the product and who the users are, to understand business goals